Skip to main content

 Method Development and Optimization

-This work will establish new and better ways to measure the effects of psychedelics including behavioral measures (e.g., creative thinking, rumination, empathy), biological and neural measures (e.g., brain activity), and clinical trial design (e.g., blinding, placebos).
+This work will establish new and better ways to measure the effects of psychedelics, including behavioral measures (e.g., creative thinking, rumination, autobiographical memory) and biological and neural measures (e.g., brain activity), to inform clinical trial design.